mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 appending either `_o`, or `_io` to their name, depending if they are pure output parameter, or input+output one, e.g. `char * const restrict str_io`.

+### Optional parameters

+Discretional parameters are indicated by appending `_d` to their name, e.g. `int const disamb_i_d`.
+For pointers, `NULL` is used if optional parameter is not given.
+For other types check which value(s) are used to convey absence of a valid value.

+In a given example, disambiguation coordinate is optional, with `CC_INVALID_OFF_BOARD_COORD_MIN` used as an absence value.

 ### Ownership transfer parameters

 Ownership transfer parameters are indicated by: